MicrosoftDocs/power-automate-docs/articles/configure-workflow-steps.md

   - flowmaker
   - enduser
 ---
-# Configure workflow stages and steps
+# Configure background workflow stages and steps

 When you design workflows you have the option to contain the logic you want to perform in stages and steps.